wilblack/lilybot/README.md

 sudo apt-get upgrade
 ```

-Now install some librabries and helpful stuff
+Now install some librabries and helpful stuff.
+The first two are optional but I like to have them.

 ```
 sudo apt-get install screen